string attached to Valentine Heart Box

 And it wasn’t as if Old Lady Hayes didn’t deserve it.
 The way she used to scream at us for “borrowing” a few of her precious raspberries each summer, like we were stealing gold out of Fort Knox… well, she had it coming.

-At least, that's the way we saw it as George finished tying the string to the red, -shaped box.
+At least, that’s the way we saw it as George finished tying the string to the red, heart-shaped box.
 We giggled as Ron added the final touch: two plastic red roses, glued to the lid.
-“I wonder what her most,” I asked as George practiced jerking the box out of reach by yanking on the string.
+“I wonder what will surprise her most,” I asked as George practiced jerking the box out of reach by yanking on the string.
 “Seeing a box of candy on her step, or watching it fly away when she tries to pick it up?”

 We laughed as we watched George make Albert chase the box around the garage.
 For a chubby 10-year-old, Albert did a good imitation of Mrs. Hayes’s hunched hobble and her seemingly permanent scowl.
 And we howled when he picked up a broom and pretended to ride it through the midwinter air while shouting, “I’m Old Lady Hayes, the driedest-up old prune in the West!”

 Ron was first to notice my dad in the doorway.
-Within seconds, Ron's anxiety was shared by all but Albert, who continued to swoop around the garage until he came face-to-belt-buckle with our silent observer.
-For a the only movement in the room came from the little puffs of steam escaping our mouths.
+Within seconds, Ron’s anxiety was shared by all but Albert, who continued to swoop around the garage until he came face-to-belt-buckle with our silent observer.
+For a moment the only movement in the room came from the little puffs of steam escaping our mouths.
 Dad broke the stillness by walking slowly to the empty candy box lying on the floor.
 He picked it up and dangled it by the string, watching it swing back and forth.
 Then he looked into the eyes of the frightened boys.
 And, as was his custom, he looked into their hearts as well.

 “It doesn’t seem so long ago that I was pulling Valentine’s Day pranks,” he said as he laid the box on a workbench.
 “One year my cousins and I decided to pull one on our Grandma Walker even though we loved her — she was the sweetest grandma a boy could have.
 We were just feeling devilish and decided to have some fun at her expense.